-In this video we’re going to talk about Custom Fields in ClickUp — aka the reason I originally made the jump from Asana!
+In this video, we’re going to talk about Custom Fields in Use our ClickUp affiliate link! — aka the reason I originally made the jump from Asana!
 Custom Fields are ways to store structured data within ClickUp.

 These fields are attached to Tasks in your Workspace and can be attached at the Space, Folder, or List level.

 In this video (as part of our continued Feature Friday series!)
-I’ll be going through WHAT are Custom Fields, WHY would people use Custom Fields, and PRO TIPS to avoid screwing up your ClickUp account while using Custom Fields.
+I’ll be going through WHAT Custom Fields are, WHY would people use Custom Fields, and PRO TIPS to avoid screwing up your ClickUp account while using Custom Fields.